dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

 Fold is used a lot less than in other functional languages.
 There are two reasons
 1. List/array/seq expressions are very powerful in F#
-2. The functions `List.sum`, `List.max` etc. tend to replace nearly all uses of fold
+2. The functions `List.sum`, `List.max` etc. tend to replace many common uses of fold

 Consider implementing this transformation:
 ```